ismail-amouma/Redfin_scraper/README.md

 ## Acknowledgments
 - This project uses Flask, SQLAlchemy, and other open-source libraries.
-- Google Sheets integration is achieved using the Google Sheets API.
 - Data scraping from Redfin is performed using a custom scraper.
 - Data updates are scheduled using the `apscheduler` library.